Avoid Cracked Plaster by Using Stucco Control Joints

 "J" control joints are manufactured with expanded flanges so that the crack is less likely to occur or be exposed.
 The design of "J" joints locks the stucco to the edge of the joints and reduces separation at the joint's edge.
 The plaster must force stucco under the upside down "J" shape for this bead to perform optimally.
 They are normally manufactured with tape over the groove for easier and faster cleaning.

 Two Piece Joints

-A two piece expansion joint can slide in different planes.
-These are usually located through wall expansions, using a female expansion over a flexible membrane which prevents leakage, something that is quite normal in these beads.
+A two-piece expansion joint can slide in different planes.
+These are usually located through wall expansions, using a female expansion over a flexible membrane which prevents leakage, something quite normal in these beads.
 They can also be formed by using back-to-back casing beads mounted over a flexible membrane.
-The benefit of using this method is that the joint is filled with backer rod and silicone caulking which works better than the flexible standard membrane.
+The benefit of using this method is that the joint is filled with backer rod and silicone caulking, which works better than the flexible standard membrane.
 A two-piece joint manages some larger movements in the range from 1/4 inch to just under 1/2 inch.

 Stucco Control Joints: Joint Spacing